hipertipo/hTools2/README.md

     import hTools2

-If there's no error, we're good to go.
+If no error message is returned, we're good to go.

 Feedback
 --------

-For feedback and questions, just drop a message to gustavo (at) hipertipo.com.
+For feedback and questions, simply [drop me a message](mailto:gustavo@hipertipo.com).